Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

     `np.bool` was a deprecated alias for the builtin `bool`.
 To avoid this error in existing code, use `bool` by itself.
 Doing this will not modify any behavior and is safe.
 If you specifically wanted the numpy scalar type, use `np.bool_` here.

 There are two possible solutions to this,
-1. Downgrade NumPy, a solution that worked can be found [here](https://stackoverflow.com/questions/74893742/how-to-solve-attributeerror-module-numpy-has-no-attribute-bool).
+1. Downgrade NumPy, a solution that worked, can be found [here](https://stackoverflow.com/questions/74893742/how-to-solve-attributeerror-module-numpy-has-no-attribute-bool).

-2. Change the all `np.bool` to `bool` in the file `core.py` in the folder `rlkit/rlkit/torch/`.
+2. Change all `np.bool` to `bool` in the file `core.py` in the folder `rlkit/rlkit/torch/`.

 ## WSL2
 During the project, WSL2 was used to work on the program files due to being unable to access the native Ubundu operation environment—both regular installations of Ubuntu 20.04 LTS and Ubuntu 22.04.2 LTS versions on WSL2.
 If you want to run a visual simulation with Ubuntu 22.04.2 LTS version, follow this [guide](https://www.youtube.com/watch?v=7Sym3uL6YWo&t).
 Visualization on Ubuntu 20.04 LTS can be done by following this [guide](https://github.com/davidbombal/wsl2/blob/main/ubuntu_gui_youtube).